matinict/Magento2x-Ubuntu-Nginx/rabbitmq.md

      Cafile
      Certfile
      Keyfile

-We can now configure message queues in RabbitMQ.
-Per the official Magento documentation, configuring the message queue topology involves creating and modifying the following configuration files.
+     # configure message queues in RabbitMQ involves creating and modifying the following configuration files.
      communication.xml – defines aspects of the message queue system that all communication types have in common queue_consumer.xml – defines the relationship between an existing queue and its consumer queue_topology.xml – defines the message routing rules and declares queues and exchanges queue_publisher.xml – defines the exchange where a topic is published

-Depending on the project’s needs, developers may only need to create and configure communication.xml and one or two of these files.If we only want to publish to an existing queue created by a third-party system, we will only need the queue_publisher.xml file.
-If we only want to consume from an existing queue, we will only need the queue_consumer.xml config file.
+     # only need to create and configure communication.xml and one or two of these files want to publish to an existing queue created by a third-party system queue_publisher.xml .
+     # If we only want to consume from an existing queue,need the queue_consumer.xml config file.
 In cases where we want to configure the local queue and publish it for third-party systems to consume, we will need the queue_publisher.xml and queue_topology.xml files.When we want to configure the local queue and consume messages published by third-party system, we will need the queue_topology.xml and queue_consumer.xml files.Complete these steps once the configuration is complete:

       ##  to install custom module in Magento
       php bin/magento setup:upgrade